PauloOrtizF/predictive-brain-lab.github.io/fMRI.md

 # fMRI Analysis

 This section will provide valuable insights into analyzing fMRI experiments.
 It includes a collection of resources compiled by various lab members over the years, which they found useful for analyzing this type of data.

+## BIDS Documentation
+[BIDS](http://bids.neuroimaging.io/) describes a format to organize neuroimaging and behavioural data (_i.e.,_ a folder structure, naming structure, etc.) It is mandatory for members of the Predictive Brain Lab to use this format.
+The raw DICOM data can be automaticallt converted into the BIDS format using the [bidscoin tool](https://github.com/Donders-Institute/bidscoin).

+### BIDScoin
+This is employed to convert the raw (DICOM) data to the BIDS format.
+BIDScoin is available on the DCCN cluster.
+For an extensive tutorial on how to use BIDScoin, see [here](https://github.com/Donders-Institute/bidscoin#bidscoin-tutorial).

+This [document](./fmri/bids-coin.md) highlights the steps to conver the raw (DICOM) data into the BIDS format.